osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 The Osprey-DCS Quartz digitizer chassis can be calibrated per the Calibration Procedure.
 Ref: [D.4.11 - Measurement Device Calibration](D-4-2_PROC_-_Measurement_Device_Calibration.md)

-Refer to section **TBD** for information about the design of the calibration software module.
+Refer to section [4.2.3.2](#4232---quartz-calibration-module) for information about the design of the calibration software module.

 ## **11 - Troubleshooting**